How an infant princess sparked a rivalry for the crown and a fight for freedom.

 A thriving wool trade had made Scotland wealthy and an arranged marriage would be a convenient way to unite the kingdoms of England and Scotland.

 The Treaty of Birgham was drawn up to put to rest the competing claims of the House of Bruce and the House of Balliol.

-Signed by the Guardians and guaranteed by King Edward I, it specified that Margaret would marry the King’s son and that Scotland would remain “separate and divided from England according to its rightful boundaries, free in itself and without subjection.”
+Signed by the Guardians and guaranteed by King Edward I, it specified that Margaret would marry the King Edward’s son and that Scotland would remain “separate and divided from England according to its rightful boundaries, free in itself and without subjection.”

-Scottish independence may not be quite what Edward had in mind, but English negotiators had included enough reservations to render such clauses useless.
+Scottish independence wasn’t really what Edward had in mind, so English negotiators included enough reservations to render such clauses useless.

 Her death left 13 rivals to the throne—the two strongest candidates being Bruce and Balliol.

 To avoid any chance of civil war between the rivals, the Guardians asked King Edward to arbitrate between competing claims.

 Edward saw this as an opportunity to gain control over Scotland.

 He agreed to act as arbiter, on one condition: that he be made Lord Paramount of Scotland—the feudal superior of the realm.